google/atheris/README.md

 Internally this will import the `re` module and instrument the necessary functions.
 This is currently an experimental feature.

+Similarly, Atheris can instrument str methods; currently only `str.startswith` and `str.endswith` are supported.
+To enable this feature, add `atheris.enabled_hooks.add("str")`.
+This is currently an experimental feature.

 #### Why am I getting "No interesting inputs were found"?

 You might see this error: